 What are current constraints in accessing LSC data for your applications, use case or services?

 The current constraints in accessing LSC data are similar at all levels.
 The main challenges included: unavailability of data, inadequate knowledge and limited financial resource (e.g., lack of finance to purchase relevant hardware/software, tools, data, e.t.c.), inaccessibility of data, missing data, failure to put the data in the right format, lack of data standardization, limited system integration to share data with partners and limitation of data storage.
 In addition, poor data quality, lack of data sharing policy, lack of human resources (staff with specific skill sets: data analysts, GIS technicians, modelers, etc.), lack of tools for digital data collection.
-Lack of understanding among data sources, for example, farmers may suspect that data is collected to impose tax on them by the government, due to this they are not willing to give precise information.
-In some parts of the country security problem is a serious issue.
+Lack of understanding among data providing sources, for example, farmers may suspect that data is collected to impose tax on them by the government, due to this they are not willing to give precise information.
+In some parts of the country, security constraints pose a serious issue.

 What would you like to be done differently to ensure data: